pranab/sifarish/README.md

 algorithms, including  feature similarity based recommendation and collaborative filtering based recommendation using social rating data will be available

+## Philosophy
+* Providing complete business soltion, not just bunch of machine learning algorithms
+* Simple to use
+* Input output in CSV format
+* Metadata defined in simple JSON file
+* Extremely configurable with tons of configuration knobs

 ## Blogs

 The following blogs of mine are good source of details of sifarish.
 These are the only source